Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ### First Steps

-In order to use it, you should already have the following.
+In order to use ARpoise, you should already have the following.
 If you don't, please contact the Hidden Histories administrator.

 - Understand how to view augmented reality artworks with the ARpoise app.
+(LINK???)

 - Be able to access your own **ARpoise porPOIse user account**, set up by the Hidden Histories administrator.
-You will use porPOIse layers to set up your AR experiences.
+You will use porPOIse to set up your "AR experiences.
+- Be able to access your own **ARpoise porPOIse user account**, set up by the Hidden Histories administrator.
+You will use porPOIse to set up your **layers** (AR experiences).

 - Successfully been able to view your **example layer** and the duplicate **artist layer** on ARpoise.
 Testing: